jcatlos/BigCSV/DOCUMENTATION.md

 A commant prompt is displayed to the user if the utility is used in the terminal.
 The check is performed by comparison `&in == &std::cout`.

 #### Attribute map functions
-Following 3 functions are used to parse the `SET` clauses of commands by maintaining and updating a map (attribute name -> attribute value) handled accross these functions.
+Following 2 functions are used to parse the `SET` clauses of commands by maintaining and updating a map (attribute name -> attribute value) handled accross these functions.

-##### set_map_attribute()
-**Signature:** `bool set_map_attribute(const string &pair, map<string, string> &attributes) const`

-Given an attribute pair in the form `attribute=value`, sets the value of the attribute in the `attribustes` map accordingly.
-Returns a boolean signifying whether the action was successful.
-The value pair is checked if it is in the prescribed form.
-Then the name of the attribute is checked if it is in the provided `attributes` map.
-If some of the checks fail, the user is informed via the `err_stream` and `false`  is returned.
-All values are passed as strings.
-A value may be enclosed in `"` (double-quotes), then the `getNextWord()` function is used to process it into a token.

 ##### modify_attribute_map()
 **Signature:** `bool modify_attribute_map(int& index, map<string, string>& atts) const`

-Given an index into the `command` and a map of attributes to modify, parses the `SET` clause of command (using `set_map_attribute()`) and returns a boolean signalizing whether any problenms arose during the process.
+Given an index into the `command` and a map of attributes to modify, parses the `SET` clause of command.
+That is done by traversing through the command, looking for sequences of tokens in form `attribute_name`, `=`, `value`.
+Returns a boolean signalizing whether any problems arose (if `attribute_name` is not a name of an attribute or `attribute_value` is empty) during the process.
 In such case, the reason of the problem is sent onto the `err_stream`.
+When the second token of a looked sequence is not `=` returns `true`.
+In both cases, the `index` is now the index after the last valid sequence.

-If a value for an attribute is specified in multiple `attribute=value` pair, the last pair is used.
+If a value for an attribute is specified in multiple `attribute = value` sequences, the last pair is used.

 ##### get_attribute_map()
 **Signature:** `map<string, string> get_attribute_map(int& index) const`